7.6.2

 This port allows the user to specify the link names where the orientation constraint will be enforced.

-Multiple links can be constrained.fanuc_sim example.servo_node process rather than the more ambiguous component_container_mt process.RobotJointState message, when there was a mismatch between the number of joint names and joint positions.GetOdom behavior subscribes to an odometry message and stores it on the blackboard.ComputeVelocityToAlignWithTarget behavior calculates a Cartesian control velocity to move a given 'end-effector' link towards a target.
-The output velocity is a sum of the target velocity and a 'catchup' velocity, so this Behavior can be used to align to and grasps objects in motion, in combination with a Cartesian Velocity controller (e.g. VFC) or Servo.IsPoseNearIdentity behavior checks if a pose is within the position and rotation tolerances of the identity pose.
+Multiple links can be constrained.fanuc_sim example.servo_node process rather than the more ambiguous component_container_mt process.RobotJointState message, when there was a mismatch between the number of joint names and joint positions.GetOdom Behavior subscribes to an odometry message and stores it on the blackboard.ComputeVelocityToAlignWithTarget Behavior calculates a Cartesian control velocity to move a given 'end-effector' link towards a target.
+The output velocity is a sum of the target velocity and a 'catchup' velocity, so this Behavior can be used to align to and grasps objects in motion, in combination with a Cartesian Velocity controller (e.g. VFC) or Servo.IsPoseNearIdentity Behavior checks if a pose is within the position and rotation tolerances of the identity pose.
 Useful for evaluating an error pose.PlanToJointGoal is run, contacts will be displayed as red spheres in the visualization pane./blackboard_contents topic to view the current state of all blackboard variables, the

 variable types, and their values.